spearb0lt/Cervical-Cancer-Detection-implementing-FL-using-Pap-Smear-Dataset/README.md

 5. Scaler Module
 To manage discrepancies in scale between different local models:
 A Scaler module is introduced that adjusts outputs from local models during training.
 This module ensures that representations are appropriately scaled before being passed through normalization and activation layers.
-This adjustment allows for seamless integration of various local models into a single global inference model without compromising performance.
+This adjustment allows for seamless integration of various local models into a single global inference model without compromising performance.--->